luzhnyak/aqua-frontend/README.en.md

 ![Main page screenshot](./src/images/Main_page.png)

-## about the project:
+## About the project:

-TRACKER OF WATER: Take Care of Yourself and Your Health!"!
+TRACKER OF WATER: Take Care of Yourself and Your Health!

 The Water Tracker is a project of a special application designed to simplify and improve the daily water consumption routine.
 The application is designed to easily track the amount of water you drink and set personalized goals to take care of your health.
 The water consumption tracker has a user-friendly and responsive interface that makes it easy to track your water intake without any extra effort.
 Change your daily habits - download the tracker now!